Our Proprietary In-Browser Coding Platform.

-In Fun3a students learn computer science through typed-out Java at an early high school level.
-Classwork and homework problem sets are graded weekly, and students have the option to attend office hours for homework help.
+In [CORE 3a] students learn computer science through typed-out Java at an early high school level.
+Classwork and homework problem sets are graded weekly, and students have the option to attend our student help hours for help.
 Students at this level typically reach college proficiency after 1-2 years of our course progression.

 Proficiency in Scratch or similar environments, typing speed of 20wpm, 6th to 7th grade math proficiency or permission of instructor

 These are examples of projects that students create as they grow their skills in [CORE 3a]

 This is the introductory lesson for Fun3a.
 It is expected that at this point, our students will have some passing familiarity with programming, at least through a block based UI like Scratch or JavaBlocks.
 In this lesson we will be introducing the way Processing works, and create some strong links between it and other types of coding.
 We will create a canvas, give it a background color, and modify the color through the "draw" function.

 A Boolean always resolves to eiter a True or False value.
 It can be a math equation, or a comparison, but it has to have only one of two possible results.
 A simple example of a Boolean that returns "true" would be "2 + 2 == 4".
 This is a statement that always returns true because 2 and 2 always results in 4.
 We will be using Booleans and mouse clicks to change the color of our screen and build our own slideshow!

 Making Buttons, Simon Says

 In this lesson, we will be making a button, and defining its action.
 To do this we'll have to to have to create it both physically and behavior-wise.
 While the first part is trivial, the defining button behavior can be tricky.
 Once we've got the hang of buttons, we'll use them to build a Simon Says game!

 Functions and Fish Tank